 Empower: Empower children and young people with AI skills to create their own technology to improve the state of the world with an emphasis on underrepresented voices.

 Protect: Protect and expand children’s human rights and civil liberties when encountering AI in their homes, schools and public places.

 The Forum has established the Smart Toy Awards to recognize ethically and responsibly designed AI-powered toys that create an innovative and healthy play experience for children.
-Using governance criteria established by the Generation AI community, the Smart Toy Awards aim to inspire toy and game-makers to harness the developmental promise of AI to promote adaptive creativity and individualized learning.
+Using governance criteria established by the Generation AI community, the awards aim to inspire toy and game-makers to harness the developmental promise of AI to promote adaptive creativity and individualized learning.

 How to engage

 Fellow: Nominate an individual from your company to work at the World Economic Forum’s Centre for the Fourth Industrial Revolution to play an integral role in shaping this initiative.